simprecicchiani/ThinkPad-T460s-macOS-OpenCore/Guides/Unlock-CFG.md

 # How to unlock Thinkpad T460s CFG Lock

+CFG-Lock is a setting in your BIOS that allows for a specific register (in this case the MSR 0xE2) to be written to.
+By default, most motherboards lock this variable with many even hiding the option outright in the GUI.
+And why we care about it is that macOS actually wants to write to this variable, and not just one part of macOS.
+Instead both the Kernel(XNU) and AppleIntelPowerManagement want this register.

 Although the T460s has locked CFG setting and `modGrubShell.efi` method doesn't works, [this method](https://www.reddit.com/r/hackintosh/comments/hz2rtm/cfg_lockunlocking_alternative_method/) appears to work.

 **WARNING: This entire process is tested on BIOS ver 1.49 only**